Moree, New South Wales: Township of Moree

-Tensions and discrimination have continued.
-In 1982, after a large, racially charged brawl between young white and black men, gangs of white men went around Moree shooting at Aboriginal people.
+Tensions between Aboriginal and Europeans have continued, along with discrimination.
+In 1982, following a large, racially-charged brawl between young white and black men, gangs of white men went around Moree shooting at Aboriginal people.
 Geoffrey Wilmot, Warren Ledingham, Steven Delamothe and Ian Bowen, armed with semi-automatic rifles and shot-guns, wounded several Aboriginal people, and killed nineteen-year-old Ronald McIntosh.
 Ledingham and Delamothe were later found guilty of manslaughter.

 Aboriginal missions and reserves

-After the government establishment the Aboriginal Protection Board (APB) in 1883, it developed Aboriginal reserves, where the indigenous people were supposed to live.
+After the New South Wales colonial government established the Aboriginal Protection Board (APB) in 1883, it developed Aboriginal reserves, where the indigenous people were supposed to live.
 The so-called Aborigines Protection Act 1909 enabled the government to conduct forced removals of children from the reserves, for education and welfare.
-Children of mixed race, called half-caste were among those removed, so that they could be raised with white people.
-To avoid this, Aboriginal families often left the reserves in order to escape white oversight, setting up fringe camps around towns to survive.
+Children of mixed race, called half-caste, were among those removed, so that they could be raised by white people.
+To avoid that, Aboriginal families often left the reserves to escape white oversight, setting up fringe camps around towns.

-Moree Mission Aboriginal School was operating by 1933.
+The Moree Mission Aboriginal School was operating by 1933.

 Aboriginal people moved from the Terry Hie Hie reserve, south-east of Moree, in the early 1920s to escape the forced removals by the APB of Aboriginal and "half-caste" children from their families.
 They created an informal settlement at Moree known as Top Camp, which existed until 1967.
 Steel Bridge Camp and Top Camp were both associated with Terry Hie Hie.

 Middle Camp was established on the other side of town, next to the Mehi River, and Bottom Camp further downstream.
-In 1953 this latter camp was enlarged into a station known as Mehi Crescent Reserve or Mehi Mission.
+In 1953, the latter camp was enlarged into a station known as Mehi Crescent Reserve or Mehi Mission.

-"Moree Aborigines' Station" was in 1953 described as "a little over two miles west of the town on the left bank of the Mehi".
-C. F. Boughton, in an article in the North West Champion, describes what the New South Wales Aborigines Welfare Board was doing in its 19 Aboriginal reserves for "the uplift and welfare of the aborigines in this district".
+In 1953, "Moree Aborigines' Station" was described as "a little over two miles west of the town on the left bank of the Mehi".
+C. F. Boughton, in an article in the North West Champion, described what the New South Wales Aborigines Welfare Board was doing in its 19 Aboriginal reserves for "the uplift and welfare of the aborigines in this district".

 The station was managed by a Mr E. Morgan.
 It had a school with a headmaster and two assistants, where girls were taught cookery and sewing.
-There were 118 students at the school, and some were brought by bus from nearby camps.
+There were 118 students at the school and some were brought by bus from nearby camps.
 The residents had formed a Progressive Association in 1951.
 They had a public address system and a football club, which played in the district competition.
 The manager's wife ran a girl guides troop and there was a boys' club.

 An Aboriginal reserve was declared on 17 July 1970 (effective 21 August 1970), and revoked on 20 September 1974.
-Other reserves and places of Aboriginal significance at nearby at Terry Hie Hie, and one called Wirajarai on the Gwydir River.
+Other reserves and places of Aboriginal significance are at nearby at Terry Hie Hie, and one called Wirajarai on the Gwydir River.